Intrinsically Motivated Goal Exploration Processes with Automatic Curriculum Learning: Introduction

-An essential component of such organized spontaneous exploration is the intrinsic motivation system, also called curiosity-driven exploration system \cite{gottlieb_information-seeking_2013}.
-In the last decade, a series of computational and robotic models of intrinsically motivated exploration and learning in infants have been developed \cite{oudeyer_what_2007, baldassarre2013intrinsically}, opening new theoretical perspectives in neuroscience and psychology \cite{gottlieb_information-seeking_2013}.
-Two key ideas have allowed to simulate and predict important properties of infant spontaneous exploration, ranging from vocal development \cite{moulin-frier_self-organization_2014,forestier2017unified}, to object affordance and tool learning \cite{forestier2016curiosity, forestier2016Overlapping}.
-The first key idea is that infants might select experiments that maximize an intrinsic reward based on empirical learning progress \cite{oudeyer_intrinsic_2007}, which generates automatically developmental trajectories (e.g. learning curricula) where progressively more complex tasks are practiced, learned and used as stepping stones for more complex skills.
-The second key idea is that beyond selecting actions or states based on the predictive learning progress they provide, a more powerful way to organize intrinsically motivated exploration is to select goals, i.e. self-generated reinforcement learning problems, based on a measure of control learning progress \cite{baranes_active_2013}.
-Here, the intrinsic reward is the empirical improvement towards solving these problems/goals \cite{oudeyer_what_2007, forestier2016curiosity}, happening through lower-level policy search mechanisms that generate physical actions.
-The efficiency of such goal exploration processes leverages the fact that the data collected when targeting a goal can be informative to find better solutions to other goals (for example, a learner trying to achieve the goal of pushing an object on the right but actually pushing it on the left fails to progress on this goal, but learns as a side effect how to push it on the left).
+An essential component of such organized spontaneous exploration is the intrinsic motivation system, also called curiosity-driven exploration system \citep{kidd2015psychology,oudeyer2016evolution,gottlieb2018towards}.
+In the last two decades, a series of computational and robotic models of intrinsically motivated exploration and learning in infants have been developed \citep{oudeyer_what_2007, baldassarre2013intrinsically,BAZHYDAI2020370}, opening new theoretical perspectives in neuroscience and psychology \citep{gottlieb_information-seeking_2013}.
+Two key ideas have allowed to simulate and predict important properties of infant spontaneous exploration, ranging from vocal development \citep{moulin-frier_self-organization_2014,forestier2017unified}, to object affordance and tool learning \citep{forestier2016curiosity, forestier2016overlapping}.
+The first key idea is that infants might select experiments that maximize an intrinsic reward based on empirical learning progress \citep{oudeyer_intrinsic_2007}.
+This mechanism would generate automatically developmental trajectories (e.g. learning curricula) where progressively more complex tasks are practiced, learned and used as stepping stones for more complex skills.
+The second key idea is that beyond selecting actions or states based on the predictive learning progress they provide, a more powerful way to organize intrinsically motivated exploration is to select goals, i.e. self-generated fitness functions, based on a measure of competence progress, i.e. a measure of progress in learning to produce diverse and controlled behavioral features \citep{baranes2010maturationally, baranes_active_2013}.
+Here, the intrinsic reward is the empirical improvement towards solving self-selected goals \citep{oudeyer_what_2007, forestier2016curiosity}, happening through lower-level policy search mechanisms that generate physical actions.
+The efficiency of such goal exploration processes relies on a form of hindsight learning that leverages the fact that the data collected when targeting a goal can be informative to find better solutions to other goals (for example, a learner trying to achieve the goal of pushing an object on the right but actually pushing it on the left fails to progress on this goal, but learns as a side effect how to push it on the left).
+These general ideas have been instantiated and studied in the context of population-based learning architectures (e.g. \cite{baranes_active_2013,pere2018unsupervised}), as well as more recently in goal-conditioned reinforcement learning architectures (e.g. \cite{colas2018curious,nair2018rig,choi_variational_2021}), used to build \textbf{autotelic agents} \citep{colas2020intrinsically}.